clean-css/clean-css/README.md

 ## Acknowledgments ##

 * Vincent Voyer (@vvo) for a patch with better empty element regex and for inspiring us to do many performance improvements in 0.4 release.
+* Isaac (@facelessuser) for pointing out a flaw in clean-css' stateless mode.
 * Jan Michael Alonzo (@jmalonzo) for a patch removing node's old 'sys' package.

 ## License ##